Ahmedemad190/testing/README.md

 # :warning: Continuous Integration

 There could be scenarios when developers in a team, work in isolation for an extended period and only merge their changes to the master branch once their work is completed.
 This not only makes the merging of code very difficult, prone to conflicts, and time-consuming but also results in bugs accumulating for a long time which are only identified in later stages of development.
 These factors make it harder to deliver updates to customers quickly.
+With Continuous Integration, developers frequently commit to a shared common repository using a version control system such as Git.
+A continuous integration pipeline can automatically run builds, store the artifacts, run unit tests, and even conduct code reviews using tools like Sonar.
+We can configure the CI pipeline to be triggered every time there is a commit/merge in the codebase.

+# :warning: Continuous Delivery

+Continuous delivery helps developers test their code in a production-similar environment, hence preventing any last-moment or post-production surprises.
+These tests may include UI testing, load testing, integration testing, etc. It helps developers discover and resolve bugs preemptively.
+By automating the software release process, CD contributes to low-risk releases, lower costs, better software quality, improved productivity levels, and most importantly, it helps us deliver updates to customers faster and more frequently.
+If Continuous Delivery is implemented properly, we will always have a deployment-ready code that has passed through a standardized test process.

+# :warning: Continuous Deployment
+the final stage of CI and CD will be continuous deployment.
+It’s an extension of continuous delivery, which automate the proper code to the code repository, continuous deployment will automate the related app for production purpose because there is not having any manual gate at the stage of the pipeline before production, continuous deployment relies on high automation.

+in simple language, it is a change of application that goes through the cloud which is carried by the developer and it will live within a few minutes of writing pass with the automated testing.

+# :warning: Permission in Linux
+How to Check the Permission of Files in Linux
+`
+ls -l
+`